 Close to the Grand Canyon and Zion National Park, the Bryce Canyon is an area you simply cannot miss.
 With its towering hoodoos, and awe-inspiring rock formations, exploring the canyon should definitely be on your hiking bucket list.

-We've put together this list of our top 5 Bryce Canyon hikes so that you can make the best out of your visit.
+We've put together this list of the best Bryce Canyon hikes so that you can make the most out of your visit.

 1. Navajo Loop Trail

 - Permit: No, but you will need a 7 day pass to access the park.

 - Distance: 1,3 miles round trip

 - Elevation: 550 feet